RetroDECK/ES-DE/THEMES-DEV.md

 Properties:
 * `pos` - type: NORMALIZED_PAIR
 * `size` - type: NORMALIZED_PAIR
     - If only one axis is specified (and the other is zero), then the other axis will be automatically calculated in accordance with the image's aspect ratio.
 Setting both axes to 0 is an error and the size will be clamped to `0.001 0.001` in this case.
-This property takes precedence over `maxSize` if both properties are defined.
+This property takes precedence over `maxSize` and `cropSize` if either or both of those have also been defined.
     - Minimum value per axis is `0.001` and maximum value per axis is `3`.
 If specifying a value outside the allowed range then no attempt will be made to preserve the aspect ratio.
 * `maxSize` - type: NORMALIZED_PAIR
     - The image will be resized as large as possible so that it fits within this size while maintaining its aspect ratio.
-Use this instead of `size` when you don't know what kind of image you're using so it doesn't get grossly oversized on one axis (e.g. with a game's image metadata).
-Although this property is possible to combine with the `tile` property that does not make a whole lot of sense, instead use the `size` property for tiled images.
+Use this instead of `size` when you don't know what kind of image you're using so it doesn't get grossly oversized on one axis.
+This property takes precedence over `cropSize` if that has also been defined.
+    - Minimum value per axis is `0.001` and maximum value per axis is `3`
+* `cropSize` - type: NORMALIZED_PAIR
+    - The image will be resized and cropped to the exact size defined by this property while maintaining its aspect ratio.
+The crop will always be applied centered.
     - Minimum value per axis is `0.001` and maximum value per axis is `3`
 * `origin` - type: NORMALIZED_PAIR
     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.